 1. SquarePet Low Fat Whitefish Dry Dog Food

-- Low fat, veterinarian formulated: Supports dogs with fat digestion issues
+- Low fat, veterinarian-formulated: Supports dogs with fat digestion difficulties and pancreatitis risk

-- Certified sustainable fish: Wild-caught cod and whitefish meal
+- Certified sustainable wild-caught fish: Ensures responsible sourcing and high-quality protein

-- Proprietary fiber blend: Promotes healthy digestion with prebiotics and probiotics
+- Proprietary fiber blend with prebiotics and probiotics: Promotes healthy digestion and gut health

 2. Hill's Prescription Diet i/d Low Fat Dry Dog Food